luzam/pyapns/README.md

         environment            either 'sandbox' or 'production'
         timeout                number of seconds to timeout connection attempts to the APPLE APS SERVER
-        async                  pass something truthy to execute the request in a background thread
+        is_async                  pass something truthy to execute the request in a background thread
         callback               a function to be executed with the result errback                a function to be executed with the error in case of an error